God's Country (Travis Scott song)

-"God's Country" is a song by American rapper Travis Scott from his fourth studio album, Utopia (2023).
+"God's Country" (often stylized as "GOD'S COUNTRY") is a song by American rapper Travis Scott from his fourth studio album, Utopia (2023).
 It was written by Scott, 30 Roc, Dez Wright, and Kanye West, being produced by the former three.
 The song is one of several tracks that originated from sessions for West's 2021 album Donda, with Scott originally being a guest artist.

 Background

 Along with several other tracks from Utopia, "God's Country" originated as a song by American rapper Kanye West, created during the sessions for his tenth studio album, Donda, then titled God's Country.
 Like "Telekinesis", which started out as West's "Future Sounds", Travis Scott was the track's featured artist.
 West would post a tracklist for Donda in July 2020 that featured "God's Country" as its tenth track, and the song was previewed in a leaked documentary about the album, directed by Dame Dash.
 A version with both rappers was also included on West's scrapped Donda: With Child visual album, directed by Vanessa Beecroft and leaked in September 2023.

-In August 2022, Scott performed "God's Country" during his show at the O2 Arena in London, which featured a guest verse from West.
-Two months later, a version with both rappers verses would leak online.
+In August 2022, Scott performed "God's Country" during his show at the O2 Arena in London.
+Two months later, a version with a verse from West leaked online.
 According to No Bells Zazie Bae, who talked with members of music leaking communities to find out which Utopia tracks were reworks of older songs, West's verse was cut due to it remaining unfinished, with Scott partially recording over his lines for the finished version of the song.